 Duncan read law at Bristol University where he was Vice-President of the Debating Union.
-He is a prominent corporate litigation lawyer described in the 2015 edition of Legal 500, the leading peer and client review directory of recommended lawyers, as “indefatigable” and is named as “the client’s champion”.
+He is a prominent corporate litigation lawyer described in Legal 500, the leading peer and client review directory of recommended lawyers, as “indefatigable” and is named as “the client’s champion.”
 Duncan was Chairman of the McNair Inquiry and Report (2013) on the welfare of farmed animals, commissioned by the RSPCA.
 Duncan is an experienced public speaker whose audiences have included the Cambridge Union, the Chartered Institute of Bankers and many campaigning and interest groups.
-In March 2015 he was invited to address the All-Party Parliamentary Group on Animal Welfare on the plight of Asian elephants and in December 2015 to address the Inaugural Meeting in Parliament of the APPG on Endangered Species.
+In recent years he has been regularly invited to address All-Party Parliamentary Groups on Animal Welfare and on Endangered Species regarding the plight of Asian elephants .
 In 2016 Duncan addressed a large audience at the European Parliament in Strasbourg on STAE’s policies, a presentation described by the Chairman as “dramatic and shocking.”
 In 2017 Duncan was part of a small, key group representing 220 charities and MPs in presenting a letter to the Prime Minister at 10 Downing Street demanding abolition of the UK ivory trade.
 A proposed ban was announced immediately.
 In 2018 Duncan was named Winner of the Animal Hero of the Year award at the Animal Star Awards, which attracted 850 nominations nationally.
 Duncan frequently publishes on animal welfare issues of national interest.
-Duncan is the author of a series of best selling humour books.
+He is also the author of a series of best-selling humour books.

 Stanley read Greats at Exeter College, Oxford.
 He has worked in senior positions at the World Bank and at the European Commission and is a former Member of the European Parliament.
 Stanley is widely travelled and a renowned author and expert on environmental and welfare issues.
 He has received both the RSPCA’s Richard Martin Award for Outstanding Services to Animal Welfare and the Greenpeace Award for Outstanding Services to the Environment.
 Stanley is published regularly in the national press.
 His books include Where the Wild Things Were: Travels of a Conservationist.